Exporting your character from Blender to a Game Engine is hard.

 The Solutions and how this Addon was born

 I created manual solutions for the problems above and I shared video tutorials around my workflows.
 They worked great.
-However, they involved a lot of manual work and I lacked the Python skills to automated them.
+However, they involved a lot of manual work and I lacked the Python skills to automate them.

-Then, out of nowhere, Blenderboi - a very talented add-on developer - send me the initial version of Game Rig Tools, that he created based on my videos.
+Then, out of nowhere, Blenderboi - a very talented add-on developer - send me the initial version of Game Rig Tools, which he created based on my videos.
 After some back and forth, he tweaked the addon a bit and implemented the Action Bakery in record time.
 And now we are releasing it and we hope that everyone will benefit from it.